Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [ ] 0.6.0: Plugin and extension capabilities, i.e. ensure there is a highly extensive and versatile API for accessing the various features of the features above (keep this in mind when writing the program as well, i.e. try to use functional programming I'd say)
 - [ ] 0.7.0: Refining visuals
   - Try create a neoclassical style interface
+  - Position attribution element in a convenient location, this is mandatory as attribution is key
 # Standard version
 ## Version 1
 - [ ] 1.0.0: fix any bugs from the beta versions and bundle it no release on github pages